 Categories Uncategorized ‘Life is an epidemic, precious in its moment’ As the coronavirus changes the way we live, my father reflects on a similar era.
 Post author By Trevor Harris Post date April 23, 2020 No Comments on ‘Life is an epidemic, precious in its moment’ As the coronavirus changes the way we live, my father reflects on a similar era.
 Click here to hear Charles Harris’ recent recollections about how polio impacted his small Missouri town in the early 1950’s.
 Charles Harris and his wife, Nora.
 Credit: Nora Harris | Facebook Share this:TwitterFacebookLike this:Like Loading...
-Related Tags Charles Harris, health, polio, Recollection Agency, Russians By Trevor Harris I have worked in local public and community radio since 1990.
+Related Tags Charles Harris, health, polio, Recollection Agency, Russians By Trevor Harris I got involved in community radio back in 1990 and later worked in public radio.
 I enjoy listening to people's stories.
 Collecting them seemed like a logical marriage of my love of audio gathering and preserving the stories of those around me.
 View Archive → ← “I’ve kind of become a doctor.” → Field Notes: ‘Why would I be looking for you?’
 Leave a Reply Cancel reply Enter your comment here...
 Fill in your details below or click an icon to log in: Email (required) (Address never made public) Name (required) Website You are commenting using your WordPress.com account. ( Log Out / Change ) You are commenting using your Google account. ( Log Out / Change ) You are commenting using your Twitter account. ( Log Out / Change ) You are commenting using your Facebook account. ( Log Out / Change ) Cancel Connecting to %s Notify me of new comments via email.
 Notify me of new posts via email.